alrayed/simple/README.md

-creating a calculator with html,css &j s.
+creating a calculator with html,css & js.